ucbrise/flor/README.md

 ```

 FlorDB walks the historical versions, splices your new statement into each one,
-restarts from the nearest checkpoint, and records the recovered values.
+re-executes it from the start, and records the recovered values.

 → [Replay](docs/replay.md): narrowing the work by iteration, replaying a single
 run, and `--override`.